TechnionTDK/jbs-mekorot-android/README.md

 - **PasukModel** - Stores pasuk information (text, label, uri, whether the pasuk is selected)

 ### dialogs
-- **PsukimListDialog** - Dialog that is activated by the FAB in the main activity.
+- **PrakimParashotListDialog** - Dialog that is activated by the FAB in the main activity.

 ### utils
 - **FontUtils** - Used for font functionalities (setting size, setting text font)